List of Naruto characters: Asuma Sarutobi

 Asuma Sarutobi (猿飛 アスマ, Sarutobi Asuma) was the leader of Team 10 and son of the Third Hokage Hiruzen Sarutobi, grandson of Sasuke Sarutobi and uncle of Konohamaru Sarutobi.
 In battle, Asuma wielded trench knives that he could infuse with his wind nature chakra to extend the blades' length and sharpness.
 When he was younger, Asuma had a dispute with his father and briefly left Konohagakure in protest, gaining fame as a member of the Land of Fire's Twelve Guardian Shinobi.
 Though Asuma eventually returned, gaining the resolve to protect Konoha's next generation from his experiences outside his home, he never completely reconciled with his father by the time of Hiruzen's death.
 Asuma was usually seen smoking a cigarette, but would temporarily drop the habit when something was bothering him, such as when his father died.
 Among all his students, Asuma shared a particularly close relationship with Shikamaru Nara, often playing go or shogi together.
 Asuma frequently appears alongside his childhood friend Kurenai Yuhi, denying having a relation before it is revealed that Kurenai is bearing his child.
 After Asuma is killed by Hidan of the criminal organization Akatsuki, Shikamaru inherited his mentor's ideals as he uses his knuckles to defeat Hidan.
 During the Fourth Great Ninja War, Asuma is brought back with the Reanimation Jutsu to fight for Kabuto before being defeated by his students and sealed until his soul is allowed to return to the afterlife.
 Asuma's voice actor in the Japanese anime is Jūrōta Kosugi, and he is voiced by Doug Erholtz in the English adaptation.

-Team Guy
+Team Guy (Team 9)

 Team Guy (ガイ班, Gai-Han) is a group of Konohagakure ninja led by Might Guy.
 The members of Team Guy primarily concentrate on physical attacks and weapons.
 They are a year older than the other members of Konohagakure's teams, as Guy wanted to wait a year before they could take the test to advance in ninja rank and become Chunin.
 In Part II, Team Guy joins Team 7 in an attempt to save Gaara from the criminal organization, Akatsuki.